 Next make a white chocolate ganache and colour it bright orange with food colouring, then drip it around the cake.
 Decorate with buttercream and Terry's Chocolate Orange pieces.

-How do I get the perfect chocolate drip?
+How do you get the perfect chocolate drip?

 Recommended equipment & ingredients*